Oregon Gov. Kate Brown has extended the state’s moratorium on mortgage foreclosures through the end of 2021.

 The bottom line is if you are going through a difficult time, and the only way out is to sell your house, you better do it right away.

 You must take advantage of your home equity.
-By selling your house you can pay your current loan debt, save your credit, and use the remaining money to buy another place.
+By selling your house for cash, you can pay your current loan debt, save your credit, and use the remaining money to buy another place.

-A traditional home sale time takes between 90 to 120 days in normal conditions.
-A Better Off Home Sale transaction takes 7 to 30 days maximum.
+Selling a home through the market takes between 90 to 120 days in normal conditions.
+Selling your house to us takes 7 days or less.

-At Better Off Home Buyers’ offices, many homeowners have reported receiving incorrect information from their loan services.
-Some of them, we have been told, their lenders did not disclose the guidelines and conditions for the forbearance plans, such as potential credit consequences or future credit transactions.
+Many homeowners have reported receiving incorrect information from their loan services at our offices.
+Some of them stated their lenders did not disclose the guidelines and conditions for the forbearance plans, such as potential credit consequences or future credit transactions rejection.

-The real estate market in Portland is “hot,” properties are selling faster than normal and at higher prices than the listing.
-Home equity had reached 20% and above in many cases.
+The Oregon real estate market is “hot,” properties are selling faster than usual and at higher prices than the listing price.
+Home equity had reached over 20% and higher in many cases.

-The negative aspect of the economy today is that many people could no recover soon.
-Many homeowners would not get their mortgage loan current after the forbearance plans end.
-Foreclosures would be file for hundreds in Oregon and across the USA.
+The negative aspect of today’s economy is that many people cannot recover soon.
+Many homeowners would not be able to get their mortgage loan current after forbearance.
+Thousands of foreclosures cases would be file in Oregon and across the USA.